 - Enhancing compliance: The maintenance of records allows for regulatory compliances and easy audit processes in future.

 - Detection of Fraud and mishandling: Having a digital record of all transactions enables companies to detect and prevent fraudulent activity.

 The future of the purchase ordering process

 Automation breeds efficiency and can redefine end-to-end purchase ordering processes to leverage long-term value.
-Digitally enabled procurement would advance business strategies by turning vendor-client relationships into a competitive advantage.
+Digitally enabled sourcing/procurement would advance business strategies by turning vendor-client relationships into a competitive advantage.
 The advent of AI, blockchain and IoT has resulted in automation tools that can run the entire procure to pay process seamlessly.